WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ]
 ~~~

-The elements of the `signatures` array are parameterised labels (Section 4.4 of
+The elements of the `signatures` array are parameterised identifiers (Section
-{{!I-D.ietf-httpbis-header-structure}}) meant to replace the signatures within
+4.3.2 of {{!I-D.ietf-httpbis-header-structure}}) meant to replace the signatures
-the `Signature` header field pointing to this validity data.
-If the signed
+within the `Signature` header field pointing to this validity data.
+If the
-exchange contains a bug severe enough that clients need to stop using the
+signed exchange contains a bug severe enough that clients need to stop using the
 content, the `signatures` array MUST NOT be present.

 If the the `update` map is present, that indicates that a new version of the